 But some of the most unhealthy buildings possible are in the medical realm.
 Some of the most energy-intensive and wasteful facilities are in that field.
 And they tend to be driven by rules of thumb and standards that have not been challenged for years and years around-- and sometimes, yeah.
 Just sort of very stubborn folks, I would have to say.
 This is being recorded, this part.

 How many people in the audience have known somebody you went to a hospital to get treated for one thing, and they came home with something else?

 Yeah.
-So I know several years ago, [INAUDIBLE] a green building supply store, and one of the products that we carried was marmoleum.
+So I know several years ago, we used to own a green building supply store, and one of the products that we carried was marmoleum.
 It was natural linoleum.
 And they were finally having some success getting into hospitals.

 Yeah.
 Where vinyl's the standard.

 I mean, the great thing is the researchers are discovering how much quicker people recover from surgery when they're in rooms with daylight, when they have views, when the air quality-- I mean, some of it's very obvious, but instead we design hospitals that are not living buildings.
 They're dead buildings, you know?